sanikamharyan/CodeAlpha_Task/README.md

 # CodeAlpha_Task
 This project presents a comprehensive analysis of Smartphone data collected from Amazon,focusing on understanding user preferences, brand performance, and key product features influencing customer satisfaction.

+Business Problem:

+"why are certain models underperforming in terms of customer rating and visibility,despite having competitive specifications"

+"Why do Smartphone with good ratings and specs still have poor sales or few reviews"

+"which smartphone features (RAM, Battery , camera , etc) have the greatest impact on ratings?"

 Project Objective: To Analyze Smartphone dataset to Identify:

  1.Which smartphone brand has the highest average rating?